 In recognition of the role that the Dallas Arts District plays as a crossroads for many existing neighborhoods and communities, the Arts District has undertaken an extensive public and community engagement effort.
-This process, which took place over more than 18 months in total, will have brought as many stakeholders to the table as possible to generate a vision for the Dallas Arts District that addresses the diverse needs of local visitors, national and international visitors, landowners, residents, and the broader Downtown.
+The process, which took over four years in total, brought as many stakeholders to the table as possible to generate a vision for the Dallas Arts District.
+Several group meetings were held over the past four years (Appendix II, pp. 142-145).
 Because of the Arts District's desire to serve as wide an audience as possible, special attention has been given to the needs of those arriving by alternative modes of transportation, such as public transit, walking, and bicycle.